HISTORY OF THE TOMAQUAG MUSEUM

 Generous grant support from the Rhode Island State Council on the Arts (RISCA), Rhode Island Council on the Humanities, Champlin Foundation and the Rhode Island Foundation supported new exhibits, archival and collections projects, youth education and public programming.
 Between 2003 and 2010, Paulla Dove Jennings, curator, and Kate April, archivist, worked gratis writing grants, consolidating collections, and curating exhibits.
 Their efforts, along with the Executive Director and board volunteers served as the backbone of Tomaquag’s future growth and development.

-After recovering from the historic Floods in 2012, we embarked on strategic planning, a rebranding initiative to help grow our staff and visibility.
-These initiatives paid off in 2016, when Tomaquag was awarded the National Medal for Museum and Library Service, the nation's highest honor given to museums and libraries to service in the community.
+After recovering from the historic Floods in 2010, we embarked on strategic planning, a rebranding initiative to help grow our staff and visibility.
+These initiatives paid off in 2016, when Tomaquag was awarded the National Medal for Museum and Library Service, the nation's highest honor given to museums and libraries for service to the community.
 The first and only museum in Rhode Island to have been presented this prestigious award.
 For 22 years, the award has celebrated institutions that respond to societal needs in innovative ways, making a difference for individuals, families, and their communities.
 Tomaquag is honored to have received this exceptional distinction and looks forward to continuing the important work of elevating indigenous voices and stories.

 We have grown from a 1 person staff in 2010 to 7 to start 2018!
 Each member of our team brings experiences, cultural knowledge and vibrancy to our organization.
 With support of our grant funders, sponsors, donors and patrons we are moving toward our vision.
 We welcome you to Tomaquag, tour the museum, be a volunteer, join a committee, become a board member, and help us celebrate 60 years!